 Given most of my travel has been solo, I'd long ago become comfortable eating out alone.
 After all, food is a necessity.

-But going out to bars alone?
+But was I going out to bars alone?
 That was optional.
 And I'd usually choose a night in if I hadn't met anyone to hang out with.

 Perhaps to nobody's surprise but my own, I quickly found cocktail bars welcoming places for solo travelers.